Natchez Immersion Trip (Spring Break)

 Natchez Service Immersion Spring Break Trip

-For over 15 years, a group of Boston College students has traveled down to Natchez, Mississippi to work at Holy Family Early Learning Center.
-Holy Family School is the nation's oldest African American parochial school, but over the years has been struggling due to lack of funds.
+For almost 20 years, a group of Boston College students has traveled down to Natchez, Mississippi to work at Holy Family Early Learning Center.
+Holy Family School is the nation's oldest African American parochial school, but over the years has struggled due to lack of funds.
 Mississippi public schools are some of the worst in this country, not providing the necessary resources or educational tools needed for a child's success.
 Many families choose to send their children to Holy Family to attend a school filled with effective, hard-working, and loving teachers dedicated to each student's academic success, all living by the school’s motto: Live so we can learn so we can love.
-However, this school that once help up to 12 grades, now only has the funds to barely stay afloat as an early learning center for 2 - 5 year old children.

-Our goal each year is not only raise enough money to help Sister Bernadette, Sister Kathleen and the Holy Family School receive the resources like books and supplies that they need, but to also spend a week with the children, teachers and sisters of Holy Family School, as well as the community of Natchez, helping to aid this school and promote outside awareness throughout the community.
+Our goal each year is not only raise enough money to help the Holy Family School receive the resources like books and supplies that they need, but to also spend a week with the children, teachers and sisters of Holy Family School, as well as the community of Natchez, helping to aid this school and promote outside awareness throughout the community.

 Frequently Asked Questions: